chloroken/eve-min/README.md

 ![](https://i.imgur.com/WT68EQP.png)</div>

-However, with minimizing I use less than 30% of the GPU while multiboxing:
+With minimizing I use less than 30% of the GPU while multiboxing:

 <div align="center">